Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 ### 🎨 User Interface

+- **Mobile Notification System**: Bell icon on mobile screens (≤990px) for quick access to Strava notifications
 - **Responsive Design**: Adapts to different screen sizes and Strava layouts
+- **Bidirectional Panel Resizing**: Drag left or right edge to resize the filter panel (280px - 600px)
 - **Draggable Panel**: Move the settings panel anywhere on screen
 - **Collapsible Sections**: Organized dropdown sections for easy navigation
 - **Real-time Updates**: See filtering results immediately as you adjust